Ghibbibee21/itp/Pyramid/README.md

 # Pyramids and FizzBuzz!
 NOTE: THE FINAL FILES ARE THE .PY FILES.
-THE DOCUMENT VERSIONS I LEFT THERE BECAUSE IT HAS MOST OF THE DEVELOPMENT HISTORY.
+THE DOCUMENT VERSIONS I LEFT THERE BECAUSE IT HAS MOST OF THE DEVELOPMENT HISTORY THAT IS VISIBLE VIA VSCODE I THINK.
 ## Pyramid
 - This part started off pretty easy, I just looked at the range code that was in the class readme and went from there.
 - I also went through the readme to get the inputting mechanism going.